krigawebsite/krigawebsite.github.io/index.md

 ---
 layout: home
 header:
-  title: Your Favorite Source of Free Bootstrap Themes
+  title: Tischlerei Kritzl & Gassner
   text: >
-    Start Bootstrap can help you build better websites using the Bootstrap framework!
+    testStart Bootstrap can help you build better websites using the Bootstrap framework!
 Just download a theme and start customizing, no strings attached!
   action: # action button is optional
     label: Find Out More